IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 6. Update the input section to add the details from the corresponding file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
     1. If the audit logs are to be fetched from CloudWatch, use the details from the [dynamodbCloudwatch.conf](./dynamodbCloudwatch.conf) file.
-More details on how to configure the relevant input plug-in can be found [here](../../input-plugin/logstash-input-cloudwatch-logs/README.md).
+For more details about configuring the relevent input plugin, see [here](../../input-plugin/logstash-input-cloudwatch-logs/README.md).
     2. If the audit logs are to be fetched from CloudTrail, use the details from the [dynamodbCloudtrail.conf](./dynamodbCloudtrail.conf) file.
     3. If the audit logs are to be fetched from SQS, use the details from the [dynamodbSQS.conf](./dynamodbSqs.conf)